bigkahuna443/SkinModHelper/docs/guide/README.md

 Standard example of ConfigFile
 -----------------------------------
-The following content can be copied directly into your ConfigFile for test:
+（The following content can be copied directly into your ConfigFile for test） Regarding the files required for the following configurations, SkinModHelper's own files already contain them, you can refer to those files:
 ```
 - Options: "SkinTest_TestA"
   OtherSprite_ExPath: "SkinTest/TestA"